SanicTK2/iidxguide/docs/i_timing.md

 ### Horizontal reading

 **Horizontal reading is a very important topic that warrants an essay of its own**.
-I recommend that you read [this article](https://the-japari.tumblr.com/post/166760567060/horizontal-and-vertical-reading) and internalize it forever.
+[I recommend that you read this article](https://the-japari.tumblr.com/post/166760567060/horizontal-and-vertical-reading) and internalize it forever.

 ### Eyesight

 Take some time to consider where on the screen you are looking.
-Ideally, it's fixed at one location on the screen; you should not be drifting up and down.
-If you can fixate your reading to one area of the screen, your timing will improve.
+Ideally, your sight is fixed at one location on the screen; you should not be drifting up and down.
+If you can keep your reading to one area of the screen, your timing will improve.

 ### What about white number?

-Having a large lane cover (high white number) is not ideal, as it "compresses" the notes together, making it difficult to tell them apart.
+[Having a large lane cover (high white number) is not ideal, as it "compresses" the notes together](https://the-safari.com/3103), making it difficult to tell them apart.
 If you are playing with a white number higher than 500, you might want to experiment with making the lane cover shorter.

 (There are valid reasons for very high white numbers -- one of them being playing on a display with severe ghosting problems, which can be remedied by a high WN.
 In that case... sorry, not much you can do there)